crisostomi/gladia-website/content/publication/phan-2025-hle/index.md

 projects: []
 publishDate: '2022-03-31T12:18:10.158476Z'
 publication_types:
-- '3'
+- '2'
 abstract: "Benchmarks are important tools for tracking the rapid advancements in large language model (LLM) capabilities.
-However, benchmarks are not keeping pace in difficulty: LLMs now achieve over 90% accuracy on popular benchmarks like MMLU, limiting informed measurement of state-of-the-art LLM capabilities.
-In response, we introduce HUMANITY'S LAST EXAM (HLE), a multi-modal benchmark at the frontier of human knowledge, designed to be the final closed-ended academic benchmark of its kind with broad subject coverage.
-HLE consists of 3,000 questions across dozens of subjects, including mathematics, humanities, and the natural sciences.
+However, benchmarks are not keeping pace in difficulty: LLMs now achieve more than 90% accuracy on popular benchmarks such as Measuring Massive Multitask Language Understanding1, limiting informed measurement of state-of-the-art LLM capabilities.
+Here, in response, we introduce Humanity's Last Exam (HLE), a multi-modal benchmark at the frontier of human knowledge, designed to be an expert-level closed-ended academic benchmark with broad subject coverage.
+HLE consists of 2,500 questions across dozens of subjects, including mathematics, humanities and the natural sciences.
 HLE is developed globally by subject-matter experts and consists of multiple-choice and short-answer questions suitable for automated grading.
-Each question has a known solution that is unambiguous and easily verifiable, but cannot be quickly answered via internet retrieval.
-State-of-the-art LLMs demonstrate low accuracy and calibration on HLE, highlighting a significant gap between current LLM capabilities and the expert human frontier on closed-ended academic questions."
+Each question has a known solution that is unambiguous and easily verifiable but cannot be quickly answered by internet retrieval.
+State-of-the-art LLMs demonstrate low accuracy and calibration on HLE, highlighting a marked gap between current LLM capabilities and the expert human frontier on closed-ended academic questions."
-publication: '*arXiv*'
+publication: '*Nature 2026*'

 ---